The National Archival & Library Institutions (NALI) Ministerial Group

 Have Your Say

-In addition we'll be consulting with many of our own stakeholders.
-As a first step, if you’d like to provide your views on Ngā Taonga Sound & Vision specifically please email firstname.lastname@example.org.
+If you’d like to provide your views on Ngā Taonga Sound & Vision specifically please email firstname.lastname@example.org.
 We’ll use that information to help inform our responses.
 For example, these could be around some of the things that are unique about our organisation:

 - That we’re an independent charitable trust.